On the relationship between the theory of cointegration and the theory of phase synchronization: The cointegration approach to phase synchronization

 \underline{3.
 Estimation, interpretation and further testing of the model:}\\ If not already provided from step 2, fit the model (\ref{VEC-representation}) with $\beta$ from step 2 to the data and estimate all coefficients.
 Check for significance of all coefficients and delete those coefficients which are not significant.
 Calculate $\omega_0$ and $\beta_0$ as described above and write the whole model in the form

 with the estimated parameters - see (\ref{VECM-representation Example}).
 Remember that the parameters $\alpha$ and $\beta$ are not uniquely determined (only the cointegration space is unique).
-This means that different $\beta$ can be chosen to formulate the same equilibrium relations (see also Juselius \cite{Jus-2006}, Section 8.5, ``The cointegration rank: a difficult choice'').
+This means that different $\beta$ can be chosen to formulate the same equilibrium relations (see also \cite{Jus-2006}, Section 8.5, ``The cointegration rank: a difficult choice'').
 For testing the coefficients one can use the t-ratio.
 In the case of cointegration this t-ratio follows a standard t-distribution.
-We mention that the output of most statistical software automatically contains the t-ratio and the corresponding p-values.

-\underline{3a.
-Testing for unidirectional coupling:}\\ An important special case of 3. is the testing for unidirectional coupling.
+\underline{4.
+Testing for unidirectional coupling:}\\ An important special case of step 3 is the testing for unidirectional coupling.
 If phase synchronization is detected one can test $\alpha$ for the direction of the dependency.
-For example in the VEC-model (\ref{vecm1}), (\ref{vecm2}) where $d=2$ the direction of coupling can be investigated with the adjustment coefficients $\alpha_1$, $\alpha_2$.
+For example in the VEC-model (\ref{vecm1}), (\ref{vecm2}) with $\delta_1=\delta_2=0$ the direction of coupling can be investigated with the adjustment coefficients $\alpha_1$, $\alpha_2$.
 If, for example, a significance test suggests that $\alpha_1 \!<\!
 0$ and $\alpha_2 \!=\!
-0$ one can conclude that $\phi_t^{(2)}$ influences (corrects) $\phi_t^{(1)}$ but not the other way around.
-Thus, $\phi_{t}^{(2)}$ is the driving force of phase synchronization and $\phi_{t}^{(1)}$ is forced to adapt (unidirectional coupling).
-This means we have to test with the t-ratio whether $\alpha_1$, $\alpha_2$ are significantly different from zero.
+0$ one can conclude that $\phi_t^{(2)}$ influences/corrects $\phi_t^{(1)}$ but not the other way round.
+Thus, $\phi_{t}^{(2)}$ is the driving force of phase synchronization and $\phi_{t}^{(1)}$ is forced to adapt.